Wolverine (Ultimate Marvel character): Joining the X-Men

-Eighteen months later, Logan was assigned to infiltrate the X-Men and assassinate Professor X. He was accepted into their ranks, and quickly seduced Jean Grey in order to further entrench himself within the team.
+Eighteen months after joining the Brotherhood, Logan was assigned to infiltrate the X-Men and assassinate Professor X. He was accepted into their ranks, and quickly seduced Jean Grey in order to further entrench himself within the team.
 However, Wolverine accidentally fell in love with Jean, and was devastated when she left him upon discovering his connection to the Brotherhood.
 Wolverine eventually betrayed Magneto, abandoning his initial mission and truly joined the X-Men after coming to understand and believe in Xavier's cause.

 Seeking answers to Wolverine's past (and to liberate imprisoned mutant test subjects), the team traveled to the site of the Weapon X Project.
-There they encountered Wraith - and Sabretooth.
-Sabretooth burned the files on Wolverine - and thus destroyed the only record of his past - in front of his eyes, leading up to the first match-up between the two.
+There they encountered Wraith and Sabretooth.
+Sabretooth burned the files on Wolverine – and thus destroyed the only record of his past – in front of his eyes, leading up to the first match-up between the two.
 At first, Sabretooth appeared to be winning, until Wolverine scored a dirty hit (slashing Sabretooth in the groin).
 The battle culminated with Sabretooth's plunge off of a cliff and the complete dismantlement of the Weapon X Project.

 Unfortunately, by this time, Jean had begun a relationship with Cyclops, leading to a deep rift growing between the two men.
 Their rivalry came to a head when Xavier sent the two of them on a mission to the Savage Land, hoping to end their enmity.
 However, the reverse occurred: Wolverine allowed Cyclops to fall to his death, believing he would then be able to continue his relationship with Jean.

 Miraculously, Cyclops survived, and returned, revealing Wolverine's hand in his disappearance.
 Cyclops blasted Wolverine to the ground, and then shocked everyone by offering to let him remain on the team (his only chance of redemption).